 Learn more from the Wisconsin Department of Workforce Development.

-Industrial Electrician Apprenticeship courses may be offered at these Madison College campuses:
+Industrial Electrician Apprenticeship courses are be offered at the Madison College Commercial Avenue campus.

 Curriculum and Experience

 Prospective program students, the information below reflects the basic requirements for students admitted for the 2022-2023 academic year.
 To learn more about Madison College, visit us.

 Current and newly admitted program students, go directly to your Degree Progress Report to view:

 - Alternative (in lieu of) courses to meet specific requirements

 If you have questions after reviewing your degree progress report (advisement report), please see Advising Services.First SemesterSecond SemesterThird Semester10-606-2011 credit50-413-7701 creditFourth SemesterFifth Semester50-413-7520.5 credits50-413-7530.5 credits50-413-7711 creditSixth Semester50-413-7540.5 credits50-413-7550.5 credits50-413-7721 creditSeventh Semester50-413-7560.5 credits50-413-7580.5 credits50-413-7611 creditEighth Semester50-413-7570.5 credits50-413-7590.5 credits50-413-7601 creditNinth SemesterTenth Semester